ssutl/KTON-Landing/README.md

 - **User-Friendly Interface**: Modern, clean design to showcase KTON's features.
 - **Responsive Design**: Optimized for both mobile and desktop users.
 - **Highlight Showcase**: Provides an overview of Kindle highlights management capabilities.
+- **Feature showcase**: Utilises Notion as a CMS to manage feature updates and bug fixes to display on the project roadmap.

 ## Installation